Fade Your Acne Scars & Reveal Smooth, Bright Skin with the Dr. Pen M8

 Perhaps one of the most exciting aspects of microneedling lies in product penetration - because you’re creating micro challes deeper into the skin, any topical treatments that you apply to the skin are going to skin in so much deeper, and give you far superior results.
 When paired with a great serum (such as Vitamin C, which plumps, hydrates, evens and protects), your skin will thank you and your acne scars won’t know what hit them!

 Want to take your results even further?

-To increase the effects of your microneedling treatment with the Dr. Pen M8, you can also assist your skin’s healing process by using the Dr. Pen Dermashine LED Mask for Light Therapy.
+To increase the effects of your microneedling treatment with the Dr. Pen M8, you can also assist your skin’s healing process by using the Femvy LED Light Therapy Mask.

 The LED Mask is a non-invasive cosmetic treatment that can be used nightly.
 It works by using different wavelengths of light to visibly improve and rejuvenate the skin - giving you a choice of 7 different colours/wavelengths, all of which have unique benefits and applications.